Implementing a unified solver for nonlinearly constrained optimization: Unified view of state-of-the-art techniques

-Line-search methods require that the Hessian of the Lagrangian (or a regularization thereof) be positive definite on the nullspace of the Jacobian of the active constraints in order to guarantee that $\direction{x}^{(k)}$ is a descent direction for the objective or merit function.
+Line-search methods require that the approximation $H^{(k)}$ of the Lagrangian Hessian be positive definite on the nullspace of the Jacobian of the active constraints in order to guarantee that $\direction{x}^{(k)}$ is a descent direction for the merit function.